-Horror television shows are having a special resurgence in an era of lockdowns perfect for sedentary binging – production values have also been drastically amplified as these start to resemble mainstream movies; cinematography, star power and SFX are all bountiful along with competent.
-The focus, too, has increased as these become ‘mini-series’ to contain a tighter narrative – shorter episode lists also having a higher budget to each.
-As you watch these in the comfort of your home and not a cinema, they’re a more intimate experience and the longer duration affords interesting developments compared to standard films – fully fledged arcs as witnessed in franchises, deeper theme exploration and trenchant character development.
+Horror television shows are having a special resurgence in an era of lockdowns perfect for sedentary binging – production values have also been drastically amplified as these start to resemble mainstream movies; cinematography, star power, and SFX are all bountiful along with competent.
+The focus, too, has increased as these become ‘mini-series’ to contain a tighter narrative – shorter episode lists also having a higher budget for each.
+As you watch these in the comfort of your home and not a cinema, they’re a more intimate experience and the longer duration affords interesting developments compared to standard films – fully fledged arcs as witnessed in franchises, deeper theme exploration, and trenchant character development.
 Netflix, Prime, Shudder and other streaming services are also sustaining/supporting such a powerful trend – a high concept easily tested on a less grandiose scale and evaluated for easy renewal.
-2021 has seen a massive potential, too, from Asia in television shows, limited not only to anime.
+2021 has seen the massive potential, too, from Asia in television shows, limited not only to anime.
 Now, let’s start to look at the best horror television shows of 2021!

 This South Korean horror series swept the globe, and even our parents and non-horror fan coworkers are talking about it.
 Transcending the shock value inherent in most death game horrors, Squid Game instead utilizes nostalgia, immense character development, and a tender treatment of life’s hardships to question everyday moralities we take for granted.
 If you haven’t watched it yet, stop what you are doing right now and cue it up, you won’t regret it!